islandofcats/anthropocene-health/content/about.md

 ## Copyright Information

-Unless otherwise specified, all site _content_ is public domain and free of restriction.
+Unless otherwise specified, all site content is public domain and free of restriction.

+The only exception I can think of is the favicon / "logo" for the site, a blobcat emoji sipping coffee while surrounded by flames in the style of the "this is fine" meme.
+The "this is fine" meme was created by [KC Green](https://linktr.ee/kcgreenn).
+Blob emoji were originally created by Google.
+The informal blob_cat_ series seems to have originally been started by [@sairaa.jpg](https://www.instagram.com/sairaa.jpg/) on Instagram, but has picked up many contributors over the years - just search "meow" on [Slackmojis](https://slackmojis.com/).
+I am not certain who created the specific favicon this website uses.
+I presume it is distributed freely, but caution against replicating it or re-hosting with it without verifying this.

 ## Maintainer